alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 As well you can define the custom route's handlers in the plugin config.

-The plugin is light, it has only one dependency.
+The plugin is lightweight and has only a few dependencies.

 ---